 The goal of the sports physical is to ensure that your child is healthy enough to participate in the sport that he or she loves.
 The Colorado High School Activities Association (CHSAA) requires that all athletes have medical clearance to participate in sports prior to the start of each new school year.

-Your child’s primary pediatrician or family doctor is often the best place for a yearly physical exam, including a sports physical.
+Your child’s primary pediatrician or family doctor is often the best place for a yearly well-child visit, including a sports physical.
 Your family doctor knows your child best and already has essential family and past medical history information.
 If the doctor finds anything concerning during the sports physical, the Sports Medicine Center and other specialists at Children’s Hospital Colorado are available for further evaluation.

 Ideally, sports physicals should be done 6 weeks prior to the start of preseason practice.
 This allows time for consultation with specialists if any abnormalities are noted during the exam.